mellinoe/Veldrid.TextRendering/README.md

 4. Optionally, set a break point and debug the program

 ## Building outside VS
-1. run nuget restore or equivalent to restore the packages for the solution
+1. run `dotnet restore` to restore the packages for the solution
-2. run msbuild /p:Configuration=Windows_Debug (or other configuration)
+2. run `msbuild /p:Configuration=Windows_Debug` (or another configuration, depending on your target OS)

 # Build Artifacts
 * The intermediate objects from the build will be placed in ````<root>/bin/obj/<arch>/<platform>_<config>/````